LudvigHz/RTBDP-project/report/report.md

 unmaintained, but for a lack of better options, this library does the job perfectly and provides a reliable interface to kafka.

+The web app also uses the google maps API to display the data.
+This API has a free tier but requires a valid API key to be able to use properly.

+> NOTE: For the submission of this project, and API key is submitted alongside this report in order
+> to run and evaluate the project.
+This key will be invalidated after the exam.

 ## Architecture

 ![\label{fig:diagram}Diagram showing the high-level architecture of the application and how the